siph/blog/02/building_a_tiling_window_manager.md

     pub const HEIGHT: usize = 18;
 }
 ```
-In our styles module we can add our preferred font and submodules for some basic colors, and dimensions.
+In our styles module we can add our preferred font and submodules for some basic colors and dimensions.
 We can declare this module directly in our main file along with our intent to use them.
 ### main.rs
 ```rust